BoltzExchange/boltz-client/docs/README.md

 You can manually set the paths of `cln.rootcert`, `cln.privatekey` and `cln.certchain` instead of speciyfing the data directory aswell.

+### CLI

+We recommend running `boltzcli completions` to setup autocompletions for the cli (only supported for zsh and bash).

 ### Macaroons

 The macaroons for the gRPC server of `boltzd` can be found in the `macaroons` folder inside the data directory of the daemon.
 By default, that data directory is `~/.boltz` on Linux.